 - 1 tablespoon coconut oil for after baking

 Make the cinnamon sugar mixture: in a small bowl, combine the coconut sugar and cinnamon.
 Mix well and set aside.

 Make the coffee cake: preheat the oven to 325° and line a 9x9 square pan with parchment paper.

 In a medium bowl, combine the almond flour, coconut flour, baking soda, baking powder, and salt.
 Stir until evenly mixed.

 In a large bowl, combine the coconut oil and coconut sugar and mix until combined.

-Add the eggs, vanilla, and cashew milk and stir until smooth.
+Add the eggs, vanilla, and almond milk and stir until smooth.

 Add the dry ingredients to the wet ingredients and stir well, making sure no dry spots remain.

 Pour half of the batter into the prepared pan and sprinkle two thirds of the cinnamon sugar mixture on top.